doctrine/orm/docs/en/reference/advanced-configuration.rst

     $config->getDefaultRepositoryClassName();

 The default value is ``Doctrine\ORM\EntityRepository``.
-Any repository class must be a subclass of EntityRepository otherwise you got an ORMException
+Any repository class must implement EntityRepositoryInterface otherwise you got an ORMException

 Setting up the Console
 ----------------------